LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 RAJA makes heavy use of C++ templates and using RAJA most easily and effectively is done by representing the bodies of loop kernels as C++ lambda expressions.
-Alternatively, C++ functors can be used, but they make application source code more complex, potentially placing a significant negative burden on source code readability and maintainability.
+Alternatively, C++ factors can be used, but they make application source code more complex, potentially placing a significant negative burden on source code readability and maintainability.